 The State University and the Construction Fund are political subdivisions of the State and are, therefore, generally exempt from federal and state income taxes under applicable federal and state statutes and regulations.

-The Research Foundation and campus auxiliary services corporations are nonprofit organizations as described in Section 501(c)(3) of the Internal Revenue Code and are tax-exempt on related income, pursuant to Section 501(a) of the Code.
+The Research Foundation is a nonprofit organization as described in Section 501(c)(3) of the Internal Revenue Code and is generally tax-exempt on related income, pursuant to Section 501(a) of the Code.

 Reclassifications